atolye15/scss-starter/docs/getting-started/first-project.md

 ## Grid Layout In Action

-The developed component can be used in the page along with grid layout.
+The developed component can be used on the page along with the grid layout.

 ```html
 <div class="u-padding-bottom-small">